sapiosciences-dev/ez_sapio_aws_devdeploy/docs/1_build_admin_disposable.md

 5. Click "OK" to save the configuration.
 6. Click "File => Open Remote Project", select the configuration you just created, and click "OK".
 7. Open the github repo you cloned earlier.
+8. Install: Terraform and HCL, AWS, Docker, Shell Script marketplace addons on the **host** IDE.
+9. In tools => Terraform and OpenTOFU set the Terraform path to "/usr/bin/terraform".
+Click "Test".
+You should see a green checkmrak.
+10. In terraform/00_workspace_check.tf run "init terraform", then "validate terraform" to make sure the script parses.